anishjha93/zerocode-wiki/Testing-REST-apis-using-the-ZeroCode-JSON-based-BDD-test-framework.md

 You can assert the entire JSON in the assertion block however complex and hierercical structure it might be, just by  copy paste  of the entire JSON.
 Hassle free, no serialize/deserialze is needed !

-You can also use only the perticular section or even an element of a JSON using JSON path e.g.  $.get_emp_details.response.body.id  which will resove to  1001  in the above case.
+You can also use only the perticular section or even an element of a JSON using JSON path e.g.  `$.get_emp_details.response.body.id`  which will resove to  1001  in the above case.

 You can test the consumer contract APIs by creating specific runners specific to clients.

+## Examples

+* Working examples of various use cases are here.

+* You can use place holders for various outcomes if you need.

+* Examples of some features are here

+    * * Re-using Request/Response via JSON Path

+    * * Asserting NULL or NOT_NULL

+    * * Using GREATER THAN, LESS THAN

+    * * Executing External Java method

+    * * Chaining steps using previous response

+    * * Using Random Numer and Random String as ID

+    * * Generating custom IDs example here.

+    * * Using  loop  for  performance testing .
+See loop example

+    * * Asserting empty array

+    * * Asserting  part of a string .
+See $CONTAINS.STRING

+    * * Asserting size or length of an array.
+Use  $<path.to.array>.SIZE e.g. in the assertion JSON use

+    * * More place holders and their usages are here and the link to the README file is here.